 Large-scale change is difficult for any organization, and no less so when it involves growing Agile maturity in project and portfolio management.
-These days, businesses are taking an in-depth look at their project management methodology and their PMO maturity and finding that both are lagging behind.
+These days, businesses are taking an in-depth look at their PMO project management processes and their PMO maturity and finding that both are lagging behind.
 When it comes time to change the way things have always been done, however, the fear of the change management process can cause the most important decision-makers — CIOs, CFOs, —to balk.
 And this hesitancy can create problems in allowing a PMO to advance its Agile maturity.

 Often, the most important investment in PMO adaption starts at the top with the executives who hold the power to elevate or eliminate a PMO’s goals.
 Change, no matter how difficult it might be, is absolutely necessary for an organization to thrive.
 The key to making the process easier is to start with enthusiastic buy-in from all stakeholders involved — to overcome their objections and their fears and create buy-in to the process.
 Here are three steps for encouraging risk-averse executives to support PMO maturity initiatives.

 The growing pains that come with large change management projects are often a deterrent to getting your upper management to co-sign the initiative.
 This is often true because everyone has grown used to the existing pain points — like the old story about the frog in boiling water, they’ve adapted to the problems so they don’t realize the danger.
 To risk-averse stakeholders, abrupt change is mistakenly viewed as tossing the frog into the already boiling pot — they want to avoid any potential pain and they see change as potentially impeding success.
 What they often fail to realize is that the water they’ve been sitting in has also been getting mighty warm… Point out where the existing challenges are far worse than the brief discomfort of shifting direction.